arbind95/R2D2/README.md

 # R2D2
-Code Repository for Research Article Titled - "Hybrid Recurrent Network with Replenished Dual-Duct for Video Super-Resolution"
+Code Repository for Research Article Titled - "Online Video Super-Resolution using Information Replenishing Unidirectional Recurrent Model"

 The Code will be released when the paper is accepted and published.